isphsrobotics/robot-core/README.md

 ## 02 - Contributors with push access

 * @isphsrobotics
     * This is the account used on school computers.
-Any robotics member can use it, however usually it is used by Alex (insightdev).
+Any robotics member can use it
-* @insightdev
-    * Alex
 * @DanielHamill
     * Daniel
-* @champaru
+* @daniqueidoo
-	* Roman
+    * Danique

 ## 03 - Where stuff is